-The maximum amount of oxygen your body can use during physical activity is the measure of your VO2 max.
-Typically measured in millimeters of oxygen consumed in one minute based on each kilogram of body weight.
+VO2 max is the maximum amount of oxygen your body can use during physical activity.
+Typically measured in millimeters of oxygen consumed in one minute, based on each kilogram of body weight.

 How Do I Test VO2 Max?

 The clinical testing of your VO2 max is done in a laboratory.
 The person is either on a stationary bicycle or treadmill.
 Put into a position where the intensity of effort increases every couple of minutes, the subject exercises until exhaustion while wearing a special mask.

 The mask measures both your inspired and expired air to determine the volume and gas concentrations.
 In addition, many clinics also analyze both resting heart rate and the heart rate of the subject as the intensity of exercise increases.
 All of this data is analyzed and used to determine VO2 max and cardiovascular fitness.

 Recognizing that not everyone has access to a clinic like this, or lacks the financial resources for this type of study, there are other options.

 Smartwatches have started to add a VO2 max to the list of amazing things they can do for a runner.
 Analysis of studies published in Runner’s World magazine, the chest strap heart rate monitors produce more reliability than the wrist sensors, and the data on women appears to be (overall) more accurate than that of men.